ZorinOS/zorin-icon-themes/README.md

-# Zorin Desktop Themes
+# Zorin Icon Themes

-The Zorin OS desktop theme provided in a variety of color combinations.
+The Zorin OS icon theme provided in a variety of color combinations.